Autopilot (AIOps Module)

 To fix active findings:

-1. Click on one or more active findings labeled "Can Be Addressed" on the Findings tab to select them.
+1. Click one or more active findings labeled "Can Be Addressed" on the Findings tab to select them.

-2. In the side panel select Fix.
+2. In the side panel, click the Fix button.

 3. Autopilot will display the remedy it intends to apply.